HipsterCreative/yii2-user-mongo/README.md

 # Yii2-user-mongo

+**NOTE**: This conversion is still ongoing, there are many things untested.
+If you find issues, please report them and we'll do our best to address them quickly.
+Development assistance would also be appriciated.

+___

 This addon was forked from [dektrium/yii2-user](https://github.com/dektrium/yii2-user), based on their version 0.6.0 and their [last June 17th 2014 commit](https://github.com/dektrium/yii2-user/commit/d36b851c8c913db4572faacedfc21b79f93b8834)

 Most of web applications provide a way for users to register, log in or reset their forgotten passwords.
 Rather than re-implementing this on each application, you can use Yii2-user which is a flexible user management module for Yii2 that handles common tasks such as registration, authentication and password retrieval.
 Current version includes following features: